henriquegalva0/EvitaAI/README.txt

 Hi!
 This is a group Project made by our team EvitaAI.
 The goal of the application is creating a virtual plataform for detecting phishing or malwares disguised in URLs or emails using AI.
 Our main plan is to make this democratic, so as we will present this to big enterprises in order to help people achieve their goals without worrying about data stealing.

-All the frameworks used in our project can be downloaded in the terminal after creating a virtual environment in python
+All the frameworks used in our project can be downloaded

   pip install openai
   pip install flask